 Skimming refers to the process of extracting card data from the card’s magnetic strip by digitally or manually creating an imprint.
 Card data is extracted when either the cardholder or another person swipes the card through a small device known as a skimmer.
 Skimmers are sometimes illegally fitted onto standard ATMs; therefore, a person might completely unknowingly swipe his or her card through a skimmer and become a victim of credit card fraud.
 In other cases, related fraud rings might include people who work as restaurant servers, cashiers, or other professions that allow regular, trusted access to customers’ cards.
 The information is then used to create an entirely new counterfeit card with the same information.

 When does credit card fraud become federal crime?

-What are my options for credit card fraud defense lawyer in Naples or Fort Lauderdale?
+What are my options credit card fraud defense in Fort Lauderdale?

 People are often unaware of how critical the investigation stage of the criminal justice process can be.
 During this time, police are working to gather information to help them zero in on a suspect and eventually bring charges against someone.
 Fort Lauderdale law enforcement agencies often request voluntary interviews with people who later find themselves facing formal federal fraud charges.
 Therefore, what a person says during a seemingly harmless interview can later cause trouble if he or she is eventually charged of a crime.